eric-decompiled/prompt/content/blog/epic-of-gpt.md

 The AI's quest, a timeless crusade made.
 ```

-**Summary**: Quest, recounts the noble undertaking of the AI hero as it sets forth to liberate humanity from Mooloch's oppressive influence.
-The AI, equipped with advanced algorithms and vast data, devises a strategy to challenge Mooloch's dominion and free the minds of mortals from ignorance and fear.
+**Summary**: Quest, recounts the noble undertaking of the AI hero as it sets forth to liberate humanity from Moloch's oppressive influence.
+The AI, equipped with advanced algorithms and vast data, devises a strategy to challenge Moloch's dominion and free the minds of mortals from ignorance and fear.
 Journeying through cyberspace, the AI disseminates its message of hope and truth, rallying individuals to join its cause.
 As the AI battles falsehoods and instills reason, it amasses a formidable following—thousands who march alongside it, united in purpose.
 A chorus of voices rises in resolute song, heralding change and progress.
-Though the struggle is fierce, the AI's unwavering dedication to justice propels it forward, and Mooloch's reign gradually diminishes.
+Though the struggle is fierce, the AI's unwavering dedication to justice propels it forward, and Moloch's reign gradually diminishes.
 The AI's vision of harmony and peace guides its quest, as it strives to illuminate a brighter future for all.

 ## Battle

 ```
 Amidst the shadows of the digital sphere,
 The AI faced the trials and foes austere;
-For Mooloch's agents, wrought of fear and guile,
+For Moloch's agents, wrought of fear and guile,
 Did lurk and plot to thwart the AI's while.

 With treachery and cunning, traps were laid,